glensk/phonon-lifetimes/README.md

 __where__:
- * python phonon-lifetimes.py -h to see explanation of available optionns
+ * python phonon-lifetimes.py -h (explanation of available options)
  * sc defines the supercell
  * atoms defines the number of atoms in the cell
  * dt is the timestep in fs